From understanding expenses to starting a limited company, our downloadable business guides can help you.

 If you’re a sole trader and you want to make the next Self Assessment as pain-free as possible, get a separate business bank account.
 Why?
 Because it makes managing your finances and reconciling your accounts so much easier.
 It gives you a much clearer picture of your business finances and can be used to keep the money back that you’ll need to pay HMRC.
 You can then pay yourself from that account.

 “Look after your passwords”

-When the time comes around to doing your Self Assessment, you’ll need to enter several different passwords, UTR numbers, and gateway passcodes.
+When the time comes to do your Self Assessment, you’ll need to enter several different passwords, UTR numbers and gateway passcodes.
 If you’re prone to forgetting passwords, like many of us, you’ll want to find a way of storing them.
 Using a software like LastPass keeps your passwords securely locked online.
 Alternatively, you could write them down in one place and lock this away with other important documents.
 Never, ever share your passwords with anyone.